serefayar/ayatori/README.md

 3. Joined to LRA Context when received the request from service2. service3 return http status 400 call cancel on the LRA coordinator.
-   LRA Coordinator call compansate handler in reverse order
+   LRA Coordinator call compensate handler in reverse order
 4. conpansate request received from the LRA coordinator
 5. conpansate request received from the LRA coordinator
 6. conpansate request received from the LRA coordinator